opentripplanner/OpenTripPlanner/docs/Visual-Identity.md

 The name of the OpenTripPlanner project is written in CamelCase: capital letters at the beginning of each word, with no spaces between the words.
 For the logotype we do not strictly adhere to a standard typeface.
 The OTP website just uses the CSS declarations `font: 30pt helvetica, sans-serif; font-weight: bold;`.

-The OpenTripPlanner logo was created by Brooklyn-based designer [Kate Chanba](https://kchanba.com/).
+The OpenTripPlanner logo was created by Brooklyn-based designer and cartographer [Kate Chanba](https://kchanba.com/), who has also done extensive work on transit system maps.